 Beneficiaries quotes

-“WinVinaya Foundation is a very good because they provides the high level training.
+“WinVinaya Foundation is very good because they provides high level training.
 This software development training was very beneficial for me.
-Before attending this training, I had no much knowledge in Java, SQL and in also English communication etc. So I feel proud that I have successfully completed the training in WinVinaya” – Rakesh kumar, Batch B3
+Before attending this training, I had not much knowledge in Java, SQL and also in English communication etc. So I feel proud that I have successfully completed the training in WinVinaya” – Rakesh kumar, Batch B3

-“I learned so much about Java and SQL in WinVinaya software development training.
+“I learnt so much about Java and SQL in WinVinaya software development training.
 One of the main point is that they taught me how to communicate in English with confidence and this program was very helpful to develop my knowledge” – Yogesh Kumar, Batch B3

 Future Goals for next quarter

-More emphasize on placement of candidates who completed the training
+More emphasis on placement of candidates who completed the training

 Completing the training for Batch from B4 to B10

-Adding more external mock interviews sessions for the candidates

-Sourcing more candidates to reduce the dropout rate
+Sourcing more candidates to achieve the target